lukegniwecki/example-cryptocurrency-nexycoin/README.md

 ### Applying the Consensus

-Since the transaction was added to the block by Node 1, the length of Node 2 and Node 3 chains is shorter.
+Since the transaction was added to the block by Node 1, Node 2 and Node 3 have shorter chains.
 To apply the consensus use the `replace_chain` request.
 For example, on Node 2 send `http://127.0.0.1:5002/replace_chain` to replace the chain with the longest one (Node 1 chain).
 If successful a message confirming that the chain has been replaced by the longest one will appear.

 See below for the list of all requests used in this example.